imironhead/imironhead.github.io/_posts/2016-03-23-monte-carlo-algorithm.md

 \frac{w_i}{n_i} + c\sqrt{\frac{\ln t}{n_i}}
 $$

-During back propagation, we can update values base on different formula.
+During back propagation, we can update values base on any different formula.
 The formula I use to demo is "Upper Confidence Tree".
 The variables are:

 - $n_i$ : how many times we have visited this state (selection path).
 - $w_i$ : how many times we have won through this state (simulation).